Can You Paint Over Epoxy? Here's What You Need to Know

 • Abrasion Resistance: Withstands foot traffic and equipment movement without wearing through quickly.

-When selecting boat deck paint, look for products specifically labeled as suitable for marine use.
-These paints are engineered to endure the unique challenges posed by marine environments.
+When selecting boat deck paint, prioritize products explicitly labeled for marine use.
+These paints are engineered to endure the unique challenges presented by marine conditions.

 Techniques and Tips for Ensuring a Successful Paint Job